jellaharshith/Legalish/README_CHATBOT.md

-# V.O.L.T Chatbot Implementation - Complete ✅
+# Legalish Chatbot Implementation - Complete ✅

 ## Overview
-The V.O.L.T Assistant chatbot has been successfully implemented and is now fully functional.
+The Legalish Assistant chatbot has been successfully implemented and is now fully functional.
 Users can have interactive conversations about their analyzed legal documents.

 ## Features Implemented